 - Alchemy: the actual act of transformation; making the energetic current move to a different energetic rhythm.

 - Alignment: Creating new action, diligence with transforming negative behaviors and patterns, energetic attunement, physical embodiment, etc.

 In my teachings, I offer 3 classes each year for you to practice very deeply each of these steps.

-Delicious Body: Where we learn the most subtle forms of awareness: how to listen to your system and body/mind, and how to extract the deep pockets of obvious and subtle fear that is hardwired into your being.
+Embodiment: Where we learn the most subtle forms of awareness: how to listen to your system and body/mind, and how to extract the deep pockets of obvious and subtle fear that is hardwired into your being.

 Accelerated Healing: Where we practice acceptance and learn the art of alchemy.
 Where you learn how to personally unravel your habitual and wounded current to transform its flow.
 We do this in a profoundly accelerated way.